 \section{Introduction}

-Guruswami and Xing in \cite{guruswami2013list} introduced a linear-algebraic list decoder in which at the first step the coefficients of the message are set to a \emph{periodic subspace}, but more restrictions on such coefficients are needed in order to get a \emph{small} list of solutions.
-This further restriction was expressed in finding an enough large set of subspaces with \emph{small} intersections with all the subspaces of fixed dimension.
-This led to the definition of (strong) \emph{subspace design}.
+Guruswami and Xing in \cite{guruswami2013list} introduced a linear-algebraic list decoder which starts by setting the coefficients of the message into a \emph{periodic subspace}, with some more restrictions on such coefficients are needed in order to get a \emph{small} list of solutions.
+This last restriction was rephrased in finding a sufficiently large set of subspaces with \emph{small} intersections with all subspaces of fixed dimension.
+This led to the definition of a (strong) \emph{subspace design}.

 \begin{definition}(see \cite[Definition 7]{guruswami2013list}) An ordered set $(V_1,V_2,\ldots,V_t)$, where $V_i$ is an $\F_q$-subspace of $V=V(k,q)$, for any $i \in [t]$, is called a \textbf{strong} $(s,A)$-\textbf{subspace design} in $V$ if for every $\F_{q}$-subspace $W \subseteq V$ of dimension $s$,